Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Results

 However, for many tile flips, the objective function will be worse than that of the previous iteration, and $C_n^{-1}$ would be discarded once found.
 Further performance may be obtained by instead finding $\mathbf{x_{obj, n}}$ directly using $C_{n-1}^{-1}$.
 Substituting equation (\ref{eq:lru_woodbury}) into $\mathbf{x_{{obj,} n}} = G_\text{obj} C_{n}^{-1} P_n \mathbf{e_{inc}}+ \mathbf{x_{inc}}$ yields

 Let

 Equation (\ref{eq:lru_eobj_uv}) becomes

-Since $R_{n-1}$, $S_{n-1}$, and $\mathbf{x_{obj, n-1}}$ do not depend on the current design $P_{n}$, they may be computed once at the start of a new iteration (after each successful tile flip) and used to rapidly evaluate $\mathbf{x_{obj, n}}$ for new flips until the objective function is improved.
+Since $R_{n-1}$, $S_{n-1}$, and $\mathbf{x_{obj, n-1}}$ do not depend on the current candidate design $P_{n}$, they may be computed once at the start of a new iteration (after each successful tile flip) and used to rapidly evaluate $\mathbf{x_{obj, n}}$ for new flips until the objective function is improved.
 Once this occurs, the tile flip is retained, $C_{n}^{-1}$ of the following iteration is obtained with equation (\ref{eq:lru_woodbury}), and $R_{n-1}$ and $S_{n-1}$ are updated.
-It can be shown (Supplementary Note \ref{supp:pngfcost}) that computing $\mathbf{x_{obj, n}}$ for a tile flip and updating $C^{-1}$ for a successful tile flip cost $O(N_{opt})$ and $O(N_{opt}^2)$ operations, respectively, if computed from right to left, owing to the sparsity of $dP$ and $U$.
+It can be shown (Supplementary Note \ref{supp:pngfcost}) that computing $\mathbf{x_{obj, n}}$ for a tile flip and updating $C^{-1}$ for a successful tile flip cost $O(N_{opt})$ and $O(N_{opt}^2)$ operations, respectively, owing to the sparsity of $dP$ and $U$.